electricimp/imp-central-impt/TestingGuide.md

 - All communications with the [impCentral API](https://apidoc.electricimp.com) are displayed in the console.
 - All communications with the [*impUnit* test framework](https://github.com/electricimp/impUnit) are displayed in the console.
-- Device and agent code for all the running builds are placed in the `.build` folder inside the test project directory.
+- Device and agent code for all the running builds are placed in the `.build` folder inside the test home.

 **Example**